Introduction: VideoDuke, Download Videos for Mac

 — A comment on a tech blog review

 What we learned from user feedback: The general consensus is that people like how simple VideoDuke is and that it runs well on Apple Silicon Macs.
-But there are real concerns about its limited toolset, how rarely it's updated, and slow customer support.
+But real concerns exist about its limited toolset, how rarely it updates, and slow customer support.
 For folks who need more power and value, open-source tools are usually the suggested way to go.

 Better Alternative: StreamFab Video Downloader

-Videoduke is fine for basic downloads on a Mac, but I hit a wall when I wanted to save from streaming services or use it on my Windows machine.
+Videoduke is fine for basic downloads on a Mac, but I ran into problems when I wanted to save from streaming services or use it on my Windows machine.
 That's when I started looking for a more capable alternative, and I quickly landed on StreamFab Video Downloader.
-If you are looking at other options, you could also check out the videogo all in one review for another versatile tool.
+If you are looking at other options, you could also check out the Videogo All In One review for another versatile tool.

 1. Why StreamFab Is a Better Choice

-Suppport to download videos from YouTube, Vimeo, Netflix, Amazon, and 1,000+ other sites without quality loss in up to 1080p/4k, and even 8k resolution.
+Support downloading videos from YouTube, Vimeo, Netflix, Amazon, and 1,000+ other sites without quality loss in up to 1080p/4k and even 8k resolution.

 Key Features